alexandru-mihai-94/LeafMosaic/README.md

 - **Feature Extraction**: use DenseNet or VGG backbones (ImageNet weights)
 - **Dimensionality Reduction**: UMAP in 2D and 3D for verification
 - **Clustering**: HDBSCAN on 2-D embeddings to find visual groups
-- **Classification**: Keras model predicts dominant species per tile (propriatary training set and transfer learning enabled)
+- **Classification**: Keras model predicts dominant species per tile (proprietary training set and transfer learning enabled)
 - **Overlays**: draw colored outlines for clusters **and** top predictions back onto the original image, with a clear legend

 ---